quick commerce

 Image Source: LinkedIn

-For example, if a user tweets a brand asking for advice on which type of coffee maker to buy, the brand’s prompt response to the tweet suggesting a few models that fit the user’s budget and preferences can make the user into a customer.
+If a user tweets a brand asking for advice on which type of coffee maker to buy, the brand’s prompt response to the tweet suggesting a few models that fit the user’s budget and preferences can make the user into a customer.
 As you can see 28% of people follow a brand to engage with the community.

 Quick commerce is booming worldwide.
 A fun and positive shopping experience on quick commerce applications can change customer behavior making them loyal shoppers.